o0Ignition0o/ferrisnomicon/README.md

 ### Vote for a fail

-Head over to the [issues section](https://github.com/o0Ignition0o/ferrisnomicon/issues) to find some super fun fails, and use the available emojis to show your support! :thumbsup: :heart: For your information, only positive emojis will be counted, and :rocket: will count as positive as well :D
+Head over to the [issues section](https://github.com/o0Ignition0o/ferrisnomicon/issues) to find some super fun fails, and use the available emojis to show your support! :thumbsup: :heart: For your information, only positive emojis will be counted, and :rocket: will count as positive as well :grin:

 ### Submit a fail